FranciscoKloganB/hivessimulator/README.md

 This project is far from being time-efficient and supports at most 10000 network nodes efficiently.
 However, it is very easy to configure, modify, and extend using inheritance and polymorphism features of the Python language.
 We bundle several classes representing Network Nodes, Master Servers, and Cluster Groups to the users' satisfaction.
 We believe that data and science should come before programming when it comes to research, hence our focus on usability rather than pure performance.

-The project source code and documentation follow the conventions enumerated in [Google Styles Available](https://google.github.io/styleguide/pyguide.html)
-And our [documentation website](https://www.hivessimulator.tech), including a quick-start guide.
+The project source code and docstrings follow the conventions enumerated in [Google Styles Available](https://google.github.io/styleguide/pyguide.html).
+Documentation is also available at our [docsite](https://www.hivessimulator.tech), which includes a quick-start guide.

 ### Credits:
 * Author and Developer: Francisco Teixeira de Barros